Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: Introduction

 \section{Introduction}

-Dissipation is usually viewed as undesirable processes in handling quantum information, which destroys quantum coherence and should be removed by quantum error correction.
-However, dissipative processes can also contribute novel elements for quantum information processing when controlled and engineered \cite{Verstraete2009}.
+Dissipation is usually viewed as an undesirable process in handling quantum information, it destroys quantum coherence and should therefore be removed by quantum error correction.
+However, dissipative processes can also contribute novel elements for quantum information processing when controlled and engineered \cite{Verstraete2009,Plenio1999}.
 One such application is in preparing a quantum manybody system into the ground state of a generic manybody Hamiltonian \cite{Harrington2022}.
-This kind of preparation is typically achieved in one of two ways.
+This kind of preparation is typically achieved in one of \refeo{three} ways.
 One can engineer the system with the interactions of a certain Hamiltonian and relax the system towards the ground state \cite{Mazurenko2017}.
 However, the appropriate interactions or relaxation may not be generally achievable, or sufficiently low temperatures may pose a challenge.
-Alternatively, one can prepare a manybody entangled state using adiabacity \cite{Farhi2001,Kadowaki1998}, where a system is initialized in a trivial ground state and the Hamiltonian is slowly tuned to adibatically produce the manybody ground state.
-Here, high fidelity requires slow evolution and an absence of excess dissipation that induce quantum jumps between states. \kz{Finally, one can start with a trivial state and implement a time dependent Hamiltonian that will rotate the state into the desired target state, not insisting on following the instantaneous ground state.
+Alternatively, one can prepare a manybody entangled state using adiabacity \cite{Farhi2001,Kadowaki1998}, where a system is initialized in a trivial ground state and the Hamiltonian is slowly tuned to adiabatically produce the manybody ground state.
+Here, high fidelity requires slow evolution and an absence of excess dissipation that induce quantum jumps between states. \kz{Finally, one can start with a trivial state and implement a time-dependent Hamiltonian that will rotate the state into the desired target state, not insisting on following the instantaneous ground state, e.g. by sequential unitary operations \refeo{\cite{Schoen2005}}.
 However, determining and implementing the appropriate Hamiltonian with robustness to other sources of dissipation can be a challenging, if not impossible task.
 The limitations of these three} approaches motivate the investigation of driven dissipative methods in preparing and stabilizing a manybody system in a non-trivial state.
 Here, by designing the dissipative terms in the system Lindbladian \cite{Lindblad1976}, the desired manybody state can be reached and stabilized as the fixed point of the resulting dynamics \cite{Kraus2008}. \kz{Due to the intimate connection between disspation and measurement \cite{Roy2020}, this approach can be viewed as a type of \emph{blind steering through measurement} or equivalently \emph{autonomous feedback}.}